NCAS-CMS/cf-python/docs/source/tutorial.rst

 `~Field.creation_commands` method of the existing field construct.

 .. code-block:: python
-   :caption: *Create the commands that would create an existing field
+   :caption: *Produce the commands that would create an existing field
              construct.*

    >>> q, t = cf.read('file.nc')